 “I’ve been praying for you, Doug.
 God told me you were walking through a great storm and to keep praying for you.
 He said he had wanted to tell you, Just hang on.
 You don’t understand what’s happening to you, but after you’re through it, you will.
 He told me he had already answered my prayers and that he was getting ready to pour blessings into your life.”

 I didn’t know what to say.
-I was astonished at what God had done for me, glad for the storm (even though I had thought it would be my undoing!) and grateful to have such a special friend as Peggy.
+I am quite aware that people often tell you things and say they are from God (and believe it).
+But somehow, I was convinced that Peggy really had heard from God.
+I was astonished at how intimately God was involved in my life, glad for the storm (even though I had thought it would be my undoing!) and grateful to have a friend like Peggy.
 How could the Creator of the universe be so concerned about me that he would discuss my situation with someone who had prayed for me?
 How could I have thought God didn’t care about my life?

 The very next day, a member of my church hired me to clean her food cart six days a week.
 Staci owns and operates Ace’s Famous Fish, Chicken and Chowder along Andresen Drive in Vancouver.
 When I went to talk with her about the job, she fed me coconut shrimp and chatted me up about her recent trip to Israel.
 While she was there, she walked on the same ground where Jesus walked and pocketed a stone from it.
 She laments how the locals have turned some of the historic sites into tourist traps.
 (Something tells me I’m going to like her.
 I already do.)
 The job is a small part-time gig, but a welcome development and curiously on the heels of my prayer of surrender to God.